-- a) Supervised Living providers must: - 1) Have staff available on site twenty-four (24) hours per day, seven (7) days per week who are able to respond immediately to requests or needs of assistance and must not sleep during billable hours.
-2) Provide an appropriate - level of services and supports twenty-four (24) hours a day during the hours the participant is not receiving day services or is not at work. - 3) Oversee the participant's health care needs by assisting with: - (a) Scheduling medical appointments, - (b) Transporting and accompanying the participant to appointments, and - (c) Communicating with medical professionals if the participant gives permission to do so. - 4) Provide furnishings used in the following areas if items have not been obtained from other sources including, but not limited to: - (a) Den, - (b) Dining, - (c) Bathrooms, and - (d) Bedrooms such as:
+· 1 1· provider agency or by including opportunities to seek participants. employment and work in competitive a) Supervised Living integrated settings, engage in providers must: community life, control personal 1) Have staff available on resources, and receive services in the site twenty-four (24) hours community, to the same degree of per day, seven (7) days per access as individuals not receiving week who are able to Medicaid HCBS. respond immediately to 2) Be selected by the person from requests or needs of among setting options including non- assistance and must not sleep during billable hours. disability specific settings and an 2) Provide an appropriate option for a private unit in a level of services and residential setting.
+The setting supports twenty-four (24) options are identified and hours a day during the hours documented in the person-centered the participant is not service plan and are based on the receiving day services or is person's needs, preferences, and, for not at work. residential settings, resources 3) Oversee the participant's available for room and board. health care needs by 3) Ensure a person's rights of assisting with: privacy, dignity and respect, and (a) Scheduling medical freedom from coercion and restraint. appointments, 4) Optimize, but not regiment, a (b) Transporting and person's initiative, autonomy, and accompanying the independence in making life choices, participant to appointments, including but not limited to, daily and • • (c) Communicating with activities, physical environment, and medical professionals if the with whom to interact. participant gives permission 5) Facilitate individual choice to do so. regarding services and supports, and who provides them.
+4) Provide furnishings used in the following areas if items have not been Rule 5.5.C.4.h) h) Supervised Living services may be obtained from other sources provided in settings owned or leased including, but not limited by a provider agency or settings to: owned or leased by persons. (a) Den, (b) Dising 1) The setting can be owned, rented, (b) Dining, or occupied under a legally (c) Bathrooms, and enforceable agreement by the person (d) Bedrooms such as: • • • • (1) Bed frame, receiving services which the person (2) Mattress and box has, at a minimum, the same springs, responsibilities and protections from (3) Headboard, eviction that tenants have under the (4) Chest, landlord/tenant law of the State,